gitpavleenbali/vm-automation-accelerator/terraform-docs/TERRAFORM-GUIDE.md

 ---

-## 🆚 Migration Path (Bicep → Terraform)
+---

+## 🔄 Importing Existing Azure Resources

-If you have existing Bicep-deployed resources:
+If you have existing Azure resources to manage with Terraform:

-### Option 1: Import Existing Resources
+### Import Existing VMs

 ```bash
 # List existing resources